Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Type - I prefer sans-serif fonts because they have less clutter.
 You should avoid monospaced fonts or fonts that are similar to monospaced fonts.
 * Size - Don't make it too small.
-* Colour - Some colour adds personality to your resume.
+* Colour - Some colour adds personality to your r&eacute;sum&eacute;.
 However, make sure that it will appear alright if converted to greyscale (most likely through a printer).
 Also make sure colouring is consistent.
 I'm not a fan of multiple colours on a single line.

 # Header

-* Some resumes have light text on dark background.
-I find it distracting as it makes the resume feel "top-heavy".
+* Some r&eacute;sum&eacute;s have light text on dark background.
+I find it distracting as it makes the r&eacute;sum&eacute; feel "top-heavy".
 Also RIP ink usage if it's printed.
 * Name - The name should be big and centred (maybe even bolded).
 * Year and program - Don't bother as it's redundant information.
 If you're applying through Waterlooworksn't, then the application package will have your year and program.
 If not, then your Education section will be first (as stated below).
 * Contact and information - Icons can be used as separators and they look nicer than e.g. "Email:".
 Make sure to hyperlink, but for the displayed text you can drop the protocol ("https://") and "www" e.g. [linkedin.com/](https://www.linkedin.com/).